shivam017arora/BI/readme.md

 # Business Intelligence Tool with Search Based Analytics

+## What is Business Intelligence?

+With the continual generation of phenomenal amounts of data, structured and unstructured, organizations are inundated with information from varied sources stashed away in numerous data storage systems.
+Business intelligence (BI) combines business analytics, data mining, data visualization, data tools and infrastructure, and best practices to help organizations to make more data-driven decisions.

+## Future of Business Intelligence

+Conversational Analytics: is a Natural Language Processing (NLP)-driven analytics solution that incorporates AI/ML technologies to transliterate data directed through chatbots or voice assistants and enable an organization to leverage market opportunities through insights from its source of large datasets.
+The efficacy of conversational analytics depends upon its capability to access data from multiple sources and make use of it in real-time.

+## Why is it better?

+1. The system should offer not only descriptive analysis, but predictive analysis as well using Machine Learning.
+2. The system automatically presents important and meaningful insights to the user related to what they have searched on, without the user asking for a specific type of analysis using Machine Learning.
+3. The system presents a narrative to the user (written/spoken) alongside the visualization that describes the key insight.
+4. The system returns a best-fit visualisation to the user wih the answer, and also allows the user to change and customise the visualisation.
+5. The system suggests search terms and phrases as the user makes their entry, guiding them to complete their question faster.
+6. The system understands words that have similar meaning, such as "revenue" and "sales" and correctly give an answer regardless of which specific terminology is input.
+7. The system can be taught new words and learn how to properly translate them as part of a query.
+8. The system allows the user to clearly see the underlying query and data columns used to generate an answer.
+9. The system allows the user to combine visualisations into a dashboard and share them with other users.
+10. The system automatically organises the data to support the analysys that are run, even when new data is brought into the system.

+## Types of Analysis

+1. Aggregation and Group By: What were the total sales by region and department
+2. Filtering: What were sales in California?
+3. Top/Bottom: What were the top 10 selling brands last year?
+4. Time Periods: What were sales last year?
+5. Comparisons: What were the customer feedback of this year compared to last year?
+6. Trends: What were the weekly revenue in California?
+7. 'Why' analysis: Why did sales of electronics increase in Texas, last quarter?

 ## Problem

 Text-to-SQL is a task to translate a user’s query spoken in natural language into SQL automatically.